ucbrise/snoopy/README.md

 cd ~/snoopy/scripts
 ./provision_machines.sh     # 5 minutes
 ```
-The aforementioned command launches a cluster of 21 Azure SGX VMs and updates the experiment config files with the machines' IP addresses.
+The above command launches a cluster of 21 Azure SGX VMs and updates the experiment config files with the machines' IP addresses.
 It costs ~$370/per day to run this cluster, so please [destroy](#cleanup) the cluster when you are done with artifact evaluation.

 The rest of the instructions assume that your current working directory is `~/snoopy/scripts`.